 The second type of strength (which James Carse calls simply ‘strength’) is in a way the exact reverse of power.
 It is not the ability to move (or manipulate) other people from an impregnable position, but the capacity to allow myself to be moved (or influenced) by others in ways that neither I nor they can foresee.
 To a ‘Type-1 player’ – which is most of us – this sounds suspiciously like letting someone else get the better of you, i.e. being a doormat or a loser, but there is a crucial difference here that is all too easy to overlook.

 The player of the infinite game plays in order to learn something new, in order to journey to a place that they have never been to before.
 If I am a finite player then I always know what I want, and as a consequence I never move beyond my own conceptual horizons, I never move beyond the known.
 Essentially, I never change because change is the one thing I don’t want to do!
 If I am an infinite player, on the other hand, then I am open to change.
 I am curious, open-minded, and willing to find out that what I thought to be true before is perhaps not so ‘definitely true’ after all!
 Being proven wrong is not a bad thing.
-Having one’s expectations overturned is not a bad thing.
+Having one’s expectations overturned is not a bad thing – that’s how we grow!

 For the finite player what is important is ‘the rule’.
 Everything is based on the rule and the rule is never to be questioned – in fact, the whole point of power is that it is force which is used unreflectively.
 The point is to do, not to question why I am doing what I am doing.
 For the infinite player, the ‘rule’ is only interesting as a stepping-stone.
 It is interesting because it is part of the journey, not because it is the final destination.
 The rule exists only to go beyond itself; by itself it is quite meaningless.
 “Know the rules well, so that you can break them effectively!” says the Dalai Lama.
 The essential ability in an infinite game is therefore the ability to ‘question the rule’, rather that the ability to ‘act out the rule’ (which would be power, not strength).